TaysonGermano/advice/README.md

 ### What I learned

-This project introduced me to styled components - a easy anf fast alternative to style react components
+This project introduced me to styled-components - an easy and fast alternative to style react components

 ## Author